 Is this a sector-wide problem?
 Yes.
 For proof, consider that 80 percent of the gross domestic product in the United States stems from businesses.
 Nonprofits represent just over 5.
 Yet nonprofits that painstakingly seek every dollar induce companies to offer them only the tiniest sliver of income.
 (See 7 Nonprofit Income Streams for a practical explanation of corporate income and six other income streams.)

 For nonprofits, corporate income is akin to that tiny slice of holiday pie you ate last Thanksgiving.
 Why is that?
 It’s a place where confusion dampens action.
 By helping companies clarify their giving-back goals, you might access a whole pie.
 Read more to find out how.

 If you receive a corporate check, make a call.
 State that you’re calling to thank them for the gift and would like to be sure you understand their goals and how you might help each other in the future.
 They liked your work well enough to send you money.
-Call them.
-Do this within 24 twenty-four hours of getting the check.
+Call within 24 twenty-four hours of getting the check.